 Ticks and haemoparasites have continued to cause significant production losses in cattle within the tropics due to their parasitism.
 Currently, there are only few studies on prevalence of tick- borne haemoparasites in cattle reared under extensive system of management in southern agricultural Zone of Nasarawa State.
 This study will therefore provide baseline data on the present prevalence rate among different breeds of cattle in the study area.
 Nigeria has a population estimate of 15.3 million cattle (Umar, 2007; Umar et al; 2008; Tibi and Aphunu, 2010) with nearly 1.1 trillion-naira market value contributing nearly 40% of the total agricultural and 12.7% Gross Domestic product (GDP).
 No doubt cattle production is of economic benefits because of the considerable rate of meat milk and skin, derived from animal produce.
 Nevertheless, these benefits are well below the expected amount due to wide spread haemoparasitic infection and other challenges facing cattle (Abdullah et al., 2019), this has no doubt impacted negatively on the growth of this industry despite the availability of curative drug (Ola- Fadunsi, 2017).

-Trypanosomiasis and tick borne have been the Major haemoparasitic disease affecting cattle in sub-saharam Africa, Nigeria as well considered a set-back to health and breed improvement to cattle production in the region ( Kamani et al., 2010; Weny et al., 2017).
+Trypanosomiasis and tick-borne diseases have been the major haemoparasitic diseases affecting cattle in sub-Saharan Africa, Nigeria, as well as considered a setback to health and breed improvement to cattle production in the region ( Kamani et al., 2010; Weny et al., 2017).

 Most cattle farmers in Nigeria are peasant and rear their livestock on communal rangelands where they are grazed extensively (Masika and Mafu, 2004).
-This influence the frequency of inter- herd contact.
+This influences the frequency of inter- herd contact.
 As a result, diseases and parasitism are likely to emerge, posing significant challenges to cattle productivity in communal regions (okorafor et al., 2014; Ahmed et al., 2017).
-Cattle in Nigeria May be infected with infected with a wide range of vector-borne haemoparasites (callow, 1978; Swallow, 2000).
+Cattle in Nigeria may be infected with a wide range of vector-borne haemoparasites (callow, 1978; Swallow, 2000).
 This is due to the nomadic (extensive) grazing system (Awogbade, 1979) exposing cattle to ticks, tabanids, tsetse fly infestation.
-At least four genera of ticks (Rhipicephalus, hyalomma, Boophilus, Amblyomma) thereby resulting to diseases such such asanaplasmosis and trypasomoses of cattle which may be transmitted to man through infective tick bites (ikpsze et al., 2015).
+At least four genera of ticks (Rhipicephalus, Hyalomma, Boophilus, Amblyomma) thereby resulting to diseases such as anaplasmosis and trypanasomoses of cattle which may be transmitted to man through infective tick bites (ikpsze et al., 2015).
 Therefore, the objective of this study was to identify tick- borne haemoparasites in cattle reared under extensive system of management in southern agricultural Zone of Nasarawa State, Nigeria

 MATERIALS AND METHODS